austin006/austin006.github.io/docs/project-portfolio/projects/water-ballast.md

 ## Description and Objectives

 My role was payload engineer on the Experimental High Power Team of [BYU Rocketry](https://rocketry.byu.edu/).
+Followed a complete engineering design process to create a functioning water ejection system for a high altitude rocket

 ## Result